Key Takeaways

 You can combine both types of moves to do a partial DITY move, allowing you to move a portion of your household items yourself and the rest via a contracted moving company.

-A DITY move or PPM move is best if you can easily arrange transport of your household items.
+A DITY move or PPM move is best if you can easily arrange the transport of your household items.
 You should consider how much you need to move, the logistics of renting and packing a moving truck, and if you want to drive the truck yourself.

 Preparing for a DITY Move